Relations between Nazi Germany and the Arab world: Shakib Arslan

 Shakib Arslan was an Arab writer, poet, historian, politician, and Emir in Lebanon.
 His critique of colonialism and defense of Islam made him one of the most influential early 20th century Arab intellectuals.
 His relations with Germany preceded the Nazis; he had stood by Kaiser Willhelm II during a speech he gave in Damascus where he called Germany 'the protector of 300 million Muslims' in 1898.
 During the interwar period, he tried to convince German leaders to revive the spirit of the German-Ottoman cooperation during World War One through his colleague Max von Oppenheim.
 He believed, since Germany and the Arab world shared the same enemies, Britain and France, an alliance between the two was the best hope for independence.
 In a visit to Berlin in 1934, his request for Nazi assistance for the Arab world was denied by the diplomat Curt Prüfer.
 He even visited Berlin only three weeks after the invasion of Poland.
 Arslan wrote to al-Husseini that "I follow the Axis in the hope that by means of their victory, Islam will be liberated from its slavery".
 He was also unique in being an apologist for Mussolini and his invasion of Ethiopia, even meeting him multiples times, causing him to be criticized by other Arabs.
 Arslan was approached to translate Mein Kampf in Arabic and wrote articles in Arabic Nazi propaganda.

 Free Arabian Legion soldiers riding a BMW R75 motorcycle, Balkan Peninsula, 1943.

 However, he personally did not agree with Nazism.
 In 1939, he wrote to Daniel Guérin that, while Germany was the enemy of their enemies, he was not ignorant; if German control over the Arab world became unbearable, "they would have only changed masters".
 In a letter to Muhammad Ali el-Taher, he wrote that Germany 'holds principles I do not share', and in a letter Nuri al-Sa'id he stated that Germany was like any other European country, writing "I do not care for Hitler, nor do I defend him or believe his ideology".
 In his diary, he wrote that if Italy took over Palestine, it would not liberate the Palestinians, but instead turn it into an Italian colony.
-His diary also criticized the German occupation of Czechoslovakia, writing:
+In his diary, Arslan also condemned the German occupation of Czechoslovakia, lamenting that "the oppressed became the oppressor".
+While acknowledging his earlier sympathy for Germany's post-World War I plight, Arslan wrote that any person of conscience had to disapprove of Hitler's expansionist policies and warned that Axis aggression would ultimately harm both Europe and the Arab world.